polux/dart-polymer-dart-examples/README.md

 * The constructor attribute on <polymer-element> is no longer used.

 * Null is falsey for MDV if expressions.
+(How to test for not null?)

 * Calling `mdv.initialize()` is NOT required with boot.js.